cyber-anderson/Formatix/README.md

 ## Support the Author

+## ☕ Support the Author
-If Formatix saved you time, consider a small donation:
+If Formatix saved you time or effort, a small donation is always appreciated.

 | Network      | Address |
 |--------------|---------|